dxlliv/planner/docs/index.md

 features:
   - title: 🖼️ &nbsp; Organize your grid
-    details: "Plan your Instagram posts and preview <br />what your profile grid will look like"
+    details: "Plan your social media and preview <br />what your profile grid will look like"
   - title: 🎬 &nbsp; A wide range of media
     details: "It supports both local and remote <br />images, videos, albums and iframes"
   - title: ✏️ &nbsp; Limitless changes